paliari/v-toaster/README.md

 // ...
 this.$toaster.success('Your toaster success message.')
 // or custom timeout
-this.$toaster.success('Your toaster success message.', 8000)
+this.$toaster.success('Your toaster success message.', {timeout: 8000})

 this.$toaster.info('Your toaster info message.') this.$toaster.error('Your toaster error message.') this.$toaster.warning('Your toaster warning message.')

+// or custom add method
+this.$toaster.add('Your toaster theme message.', {theme: 'info', timeout: 10000})
 // ...
 ```